18F/eng-hiring/_pages/interviews.md

 <a name="dig-deep"></a>
 ## … but not dogmatically: feel free to dig deep.

 It’s important to start with the guides… **but the real meat of the interview is in how you follow-up**, dig deep, and ask questions.
-Don’t hesitate to interrupt if a candidate is going in a tangent you don’t have time for: they’ll be thankful for you keeping them on track.
+Don’t hesitate to interrupt if a candidate is going on a tangent you don’t have time for: they’ll be thankful for you keeping them on track.

 Follow-ups are also how you get technical information out of behavior questions.
 Push candidates to get super-specific about their tool choices, how well they know/use those tools, what their experiences were, etc.